 That said, now isn’t the time to unpack acceptance criteria.
 That comes later – so don’t talk for 10 minutes about every story or else you’ll probably die in that board room.

 Encourage people to write and share their stories one at a time, as opposed to sitting there writing a million user stories at once.
-In our experience, we’ve found that verbalizing user stories out loud is a great brainstorming tactic – it’ll spur others around the room to capture a user story you or they might not have otherwise thought about.
+In our experience, we’ve found that verbalizing user stories out loud is a great brainstorming tactic – it’ll spur others around the room to capture a user story they might not have otherwise thought about.

 It’s handy, if not required, to have your user personas in front of people.
 Print them off, have them up on a wall, have them on a slide.
 Regardless, the user stories are literally stories about those users – being able to refer back to the user personas makes writing user stories way easier and more efficient.